MicroSaaSFactory

 The product story stays attached to operating evidence.

-Demo is intentionally read-only: it shows the workflow, current posture, and expected operating rhythm without creating hidden state.
+Demo is intentionally read-only: it shows the workflow and expected operating rhythm without creating hidden state.

 Continuity